 In this guide, we’ll explain when you need one, what it costs, and how to handle the process with confidence.

-If your loft conversion affects a shared wall, ceiling or boundary, you’ll need to follow the steps set out in the Party Wall Act 1996.
-The process is there to protect both you and your neighbour.
-Here’s how it works.
+If your loft conversion affects a shared wall, ceiling, or boundary, you’ll need to follow the procedure set out in the Party Wall etc. Act 1996.
+The process is designed to protect both you and your neighbour by making sure the work is carried out fairly and safely.
+Here’s how it works in practice.

-Once the notice is received, your neighbour has 14 days to reply in writing.
-If they agree, you’re free to go ahead.
-If they refuse or don’t respond, it counts as a dispute, and surveyors will need to get involved.
+Once the notice is served, your neighbour has 14 days to reply in writing.
+If they give consent, you can move forward with your loft conversion once building regulations are in place.
+If they refuse or don’t respond, this automatically counts as a dispute.

 The cost of a party wall agreement can vary depending on the scope of your loft conversion and how your neighbours respond.
 In most cases, you’ll need to cover the fees for a surveyor, and sometimes more than one if there’s a dispute.